-Evaluation of generative models is challenging and an open research topic: Borji [32] analyzed different evaluation measures for GANs.
+Evaluation of generative models is challenging and an open research topic: Borji [26] analyzed different evaluation measures for GANs.
 Images generated with GANs are often presented to human judges and evaluated by visual comparison.
-Another well-known evaluation measure for images is the Inception Score (IS) [33].
-IS classifies generated images in 1000 different classes using the Inception Net v3 [34].
+Another well-known evaluation measure for images is the Inception Score (IS) [27].
+IS classifies generated images in 1000 different classes using the Inception Net v3 [28].
 IS, however, is not applicable in our scenario since the Inception Net v3 can only classify images, but no flow-based network traffic.

-In the IT security domain, there is neither consensus on how to evaluate network traffic generators, nor a standardized methodology [35].
-Glasser and Lindauer [36] discuss about the problem of evaluating synthetic data.
-The au-

-- thors conclude that synthetic data will only be realistic in some limited and measurable dimensions in the absence of a clear definition of realism.
-Therefore, Glasser and Lindauer use human feedback from domain experts to evaluate the quality of generated data for anomaly detection.
-Stiborek et al. [37] use an anomaly score to evaluate their generated data.
-Siska et al. [38] and Iannucci - et al. [39] build graphs and evaluate the diversity of the generated traffic by comparing the number of nodes and edges between generated and real network traffic.
-Other flow-based network traffic generators often focus on specific aspects in their evaluation, e.g. distributions of bytes or packets are compared with real NetFlow data in [40] and [41].
+In the IT security domain, there is neither consensus on how to evaluate network traffic generators, nor a standardized methodology [29].
+Stiborek et al. [30] use an anomaly score to evaluate their generated data.
+Siska et al. [31] and Iannucci et al. [32] build graphs and evaluate the diversity of the generated traffic by comparing the number of nodes and edges between generated and real network traffic.
+Other flow-based network traffic generators often focus on specific aspects in their evaluation, e.g. distributions of bytes or packets are compared with real NetFlow data in [33] and [34].

 Since there is no single widely accepted evaluation methodology, we use several evaluation approaches to assess the quality of the generated data from different views.
 To evaluate the diversity and distribution of the generated data, we visualize attributes (see Section 4.4.2) and compute the Euclidean distances between generated and real flow-based network data (see Section 4.4.3).
 To evaluate the quality of the content and relationships between attributes within a flow, we introduce domain knowledge checks (see Section 4.4.4) as a new evaluation method.
-This method is developed on the basic idea of Glasser and Lindauer [36].
-While Glasser and Lindauer [36] use feedback from human experts, the domain knowledge checks are automated test procedures on the basis of domain knowledge.